Green Bean Almondine with Bacon

 The ingredients for the green bean almandine, labeled.

-Blanching
+Blanching Vegetables

-Blanching is the process in which a food, usually a vegetable or fruit, is scalded in boiling water, removed after a brief amount of time, and then plunged into ice water or placed under cold running water to halt the cooking process.
+Blanching is the process in which food, usually a vegetable or fruit, is scalded in boiling water, removed after a brief amount of time, and then plunged into ice water or placed under cold running water to halt the cooking process.
 Blanching foods helps reduce quality loss over time.

 In this recipe, fresh green beans are blanched to keep their crunchy texture and bright green color.
 The ice bath stops the cooking process which is key to a proper Green Bean Almondine recipe.
+The crisp-tender green beans are key in this simple recipe.

-How to make Green Bean Almondine with Bacon:
+How to make Green Beans Almondine Recipe:

 Step 1